High Cholesterol Raises Your Risk for Heart Disease and Stroke

 What Is Cholesterol?

-Cholesterol is the fatty substance in your blood that is latched on to particles called lipoproteins.
+Cholesterol is the fatty substance in your blood that latches on to particles called lipoproteins.
 “Lipo” means “fat” or “fatty.”

 Doctors test the blood for three main types: